jacobmcl7/crime-and-night-tubes/README.md

 ---

+The Output folder contains two subfolders:
+- Figures, which contains graphs etc from exploratory analysis
+- Results, which contains various plots of event study coefficients

+---

 The repo also includes:
 - a document on the sources of my input data, data_sources.docx
 - an outline of what I've done so far, brief_outline.pdf